JDilrew/zest/README.md

 1. Run `yarn install` at the root.
 2. Run `test:jsdom` or `test:node`
 3. call to the cli with args; test, --silent

-# Improvements

-- spying?
-- As a bonus, could we cover browser - visual tests like playwright?
-- top level description of each file and its responsibility

 ## Stripped back MVP (to learn Jest's architecture)